Home » By Course » Breakfasts » Easy Egg Bites Recipe with 5 Flavor Variations

 • Cooked chicken: Canned chicken, rotisserie chicken, or tofu crumbles work just as well.

-• Buffalo sauce: Use your favorite store-bought version or make your own with hot sauce and melted butter.
+• Buffalo sauce: Use your favorite store-bought version or swap in other favorite sauces.

 • Green onions: Chives or finely chopped leeks can be used instead.